 Located less than 70km from Downtown Toronto, Lakeridge Resort is nestled in the beautiful Oak Ridges Moraine and offers year-round fun for everyone.
 Lakeridge is an exciting and safe place for you and your child to develop skills and passion for snow sports.

 Skiing and Snowboarding is for every one of all ages!
 Featuring 23 runs spread over 70 acres, we offer a wide range of trails for skiers and snowboarders, from novice to expert, including mogul runs, banked slalom run, 3 dedicated snowboard terrain parks, fun park, snowcross run and a separate snow tubing park.
 We are your first choice for beginners to experts whether you ski, snowboard, snow tube or mountain bike.
 Adventure and Mountain Bike Camps are offered in July and August.
+TEST